GSA/digitalgov.gov/content/events/2018/07/2018-07-06-a-first-look-at-uswds-20.md

 **Coming in USWDS 2.0**

-- New color palette
+- Practical, accessible color system
-- Smarter Typography
-- New Grid System
+- Regularized, predictable type scale
+- Global spacing units
+- Simplified 12-column layout grid
+- Modular, mobile-first atomic utility classes
-- Utilities
+- and more...

 _NOTE: This event will be held over YouTubeLIVE.
 To ask questions during the event, you will need to [create a YouTube channel (profile)](https://support.google.com/youtube/answer/1646861?hl=en) prior to the event._